SampleEnvironment/SECoP/protocol/issues/021d Usage of JSON null.rst

 Usage on null values in *update* messages
 #########################################

-* is it allowed that a complex datatype contains *null* elements in an update message, in case the data is only partly invalid?
+Is it allowed that a complex datatype contains *null* elements in an update message, in case the data is only partly invalid?
+What about replies to *read* messages with a complex datatype?
+In this case, an error message would suppress the information about the valid elements ...

 Usage on null values in *change* messages